mharrend/privateMCproduction/README.md

 ## Note: TTBB Sample
 **Note**
-This configuration produces ttbb events.
+This configuration produces ttbb filtered events making use of the inclusive POWHEG ttbar sample.

 Table of Contents
 =================